dafaarmanto/dafaarmanto/README.md

 Software Engineer Student @ Universitas Raharja
 -----------------------------------------------

 I've been learning to code for 3 years, started from HTML CSS and then starting to mastering Javascript (and Frameworks).
-I also can do backend using NodeJS, PHP, Python and Go.
+I also can do backend using NodeJS, and PHP (Laravel).

 * 🌍  I'm based in Indonesia
 * 🖥️  I also do some UI Design, see my portfolio at [Dribbble](http://dribbble.com/dafaarmanto)